houseos/SCP/README.md

 When the Wifi Access Point is available the control device connects to the wifi and the shutter-controller acts as a DHCP server and provides an IP address from a small Class C IP subnet.

 Now the control device can start the discovery of shutter-controller in the IP subnet.
-If the shutter-controller is found a new device password must be set.
-This can be done via the security-pw-change message (see #632 security-pw-change).
-Afterwards the credentials, of the wifi the shutter-controller should operate in, are being supplied by the user and sent to the shutter-controller via the security-wifi-config message.
+If the shutter-controller is found a new shutter-control password must be set.
+This can be done via the [security-pw-change message](#632-security-pw-change).
+As a second step the credentials of the home network wifi the shutter-controller operates in should be supplied.
+The user sends a the [security-wifi-config message](#633-security-wifi-config) containing the encrypted credentials to the shutter-controller.

-When the shutter-controller receives a security-wifi-config message it tries to connect to the wifi and reponds with the result.
+If a shutter-controller receives a valid [security-wifi-config message](#633-security-wifi-config) it tries to connect to the wifi and reponds with the result.

-Afterwards the user triggers the security-reset message to restart the shutter-controller and thus apply the configured settings.
-If the default password has been changed and the wifi credentials are provisined, the shutter-controller is started as a wifi client only.
+The third step is triggered by the [security-reset message](#635-security-restart) which restarts the shutter-controller and thus applies the configured settings.
+If the shutter-controler default password and the wifi credentials are changed / provisined, the shutter-controller is started as in the wifi client only mode.

+*__Note:__* If the connection to the supplied home network wifi fails, the shutter-controller acts as a wifi access point in order to receive the new home network credentials.
+But in contrast to the beginning of this chapter the password for this wifi will now be the provisioned shutter-controller password.

 ```puml